flokk.

 Città della Scienza

 This large science museum on the western waterfront has interactive exhibits on the human body, physics, and the natural world designed specifically for children between 4 and 14.
-Plan two to three ho
+Plan two to three hours and check the schedule for the planetarium shows, which are a highlight for older kids.

 kids_and_family